Updated February 25, 1:30pm

 With news bulletins coming in regularly, the situation surrounding the ongoing outbreak of the novel coronavirus is changing fairly rapidly.
-Here are a few facts that may be of interest.
+Here is a roundup of the latest facts and figures.

-This latest disease has now been given an official name by the World Health Organisation (WHO).
+This latest disease was given an official name by the World Health Organisation (WHO) a couple of weeks ago.
 They decided to name it Covid-19, with the last two numbers signifying the year it first appeared.
 The WHO was keen to assign an official name that would not stigmatise any location or group of people.
 As a small point of interest, the name is that given to the disease, not the virus that causes it.

 Indonesia has no reported cases, although many people attribute this to the fact that their control measures are generally weak and possible cases of the virus have gone undetected.

-Singapore now has the most confirmed Covid-19 cases outside of China (around 47), even ahead of Hong Kong, with cases emerging within the city-state showing that despite frantic efforts and raising of health alert levels, it is being passed around the community.
+Singapore previously had the most confirmed Covid-19 cases outside of China (currently at 90), even ahead of Hong Kong, with cases emerging within the city-state showing that despite frantic efforts and raising of health alert levels, it is being passed around the community.
 The number of cases reflect Singapore’s close ties to mainland China.
+Of the 90 confirmed cases, 53 have recovered fully, 37 are still in hospital, with seven of the latter group in critical condition.

-Malaysian hotels have reported a major drop in occupancy rates, not just because of Chinese travellers cancelling bookings, but from many other country’s visitors putting their travel plans on hold, too.
-In fact, hotels throughout the region have been suffering.
+Malaysian hotels, like many throughout the region, have reported a major drop in occupancy rates, not just because of Chinese travellers cancelling bookings, but from many other country’s visitors putting their travel plans on hold, too.
+A number of properties are reporting dismal occupancy rates of around 20%, and in some cases, even lower.

-Many airlines are reeling from the outbreak, as well, and have either totally cancelled their flights to China or significantly cut back the service.
+Local airlines are reeling from the outbreak, as well, and have either totally cancelled their flights to China or significantly cut back the service.
 Malaysia Airlines say they have had sales cancellations of between 20% and 30% for their flights to and from China.
-Increasingly, many airlines are suspending flights to and from Hong Kong, as well.
+Many airlines have suspended flights to and from Hong Kong, as well.

 Stay Informed and Vigilant